Marsaskala

+The parish church, built in 1953, is dedicated to Saint Anne and Marsaskala's feast is celebrated at the end of July.

+Name and etymology

+The name of the town is also written as Marsascala in old ortography, and often abbreviated as M'Skala.

+It is a composite name derived from Arabic.
+Marsa is the common word for harbour (also found in Marsa, Marsaxlokk, Marsamxett).
+Skala is of harder interpretation, most likely derived from Sqalli (Sicilian), with reference to a community of fishermen from the island, perhaps due to frequent Sicilian maritime activity.

-Marsaskala is better known as Wied il-Għajn by the Maltese as the bay and the old small village are flanked by two valleys, through which a spring of fresh water used to flow down into the innermost bay.
+Marsaskala is also known as Wied il-Għajn by the Maltese, as the bay and the old small village are flanked by two valleys, through which a spring of fresh water used to flow down into the innermost bay.
 Wied means valley and Għajn (pronounced ayn) refers to the spring of fresh water.
 Literally, Wied il-Għajn means Valley of the Spring.